Yankees–Red Sox rivalry: 1940s–1960s: Teddy Ballgame and Joltin' Joe

 Former Yankees manager Joe McCarthy came out of retirement after a feud with Yankees ownership to sign with the Red Sox as their manager in 1948.
 Both the Yankees and the Red Sox were involved in a tight pennant race with the Cleveland Indians until the final weekend.
 The Red Sox eliminated the Yankees in the final series at Fenway Park, overcoming four DiMaggio hits in the final game to tie Cleveland for the pennant.
 The situation forced the first-ever one-game playoff in AL history, which the Indians won 8–3 at Fenway Park and preventing the first all-Boston World Series, as the Indians went on to defeat the Boston Braves in the Series.

 A year later, the Red Sox entered the final series of the season at Yankee Stadium needing only one win over the Yankees to advance to the World Series.
 The Sox lost 5–3 on the last day of the season after falling 5–4 the previous day, resulting in the Yankees winning the AL pennant.
 The Yankees went on to defeat the Brooklyn Dodgers in the 1949 World Series for their 12th championship.

 The 1951 season opened up at Yankee Stadium.
 The Yankees defeated the Red Sox in public address (PA) announcer Bob Sheppard first game.
 Sheppard would go on to serve PA duties at Yankee Stadium for another 56 years.
 On September 28 of that year, Yankees pitcher Allie Reynolds pitched a no-hitter against the Red Sox.
 A year later, Red Sox outfielder Jimmy Piersall and Yankees second baseman Billy Martin exchanged insults before a game in Boston, and ended up fighting in the tunnel under the stands.
 The fight was eventually broken up by Yankees coaches Bill Dickey and Oscar Melillo, and Boston starting pitcher Ellis Kinder.
 Piersall changed out of his bloody shirt and promptly fought with teammate Maury McDermott.
 The Red Sox won 5–2 with Piersall sitting the game out.

 The Yankees won five consecutive World Series titles from 1949 to 1953, breaking their previous streak of four straight titles from 1936 to 1939.
-They would also go on to win 14 AL pennants in 16 years from 1949–1964.
+They would also go on to win 14 AL pennants in 16 years from 1949 to 1964.